Whales may be migrating to tropics to shed their skin: Study

 The scientists said whales complete the largest annual migrations on earth in terms of biomass, transporting millions of tons of animals thousands of miles, with significant impact on local ecosystems.

 They believe further testing of the hypothesis by assessing skin growth of migratory and non-migratory whales, at high and low latitudes, throughout the year may offer confirmation of the theory.
-(AGENCIES)
+(PTI)

 Whales may be migrating to tropics to shed their skin: Study